 The Interactive Catchment Explorer (ICE) is a dynamic visualization interface for exploring catchment characteristics and environmental model predictions.

-ICE is intended for resource managers and researchers to identify spatial patterns related to ecological conditions, identify priority locations for restoration or further study, and explore complex, multivariate environmental datasets and model results.
+ICE was created for resource managers and researchers to explore complex, multivariate environmental datasets and model results, to identify spatial patterns related to ecological conditions, and to prioritize locations for restoration or further study.

 ICE is currently supported on the latest versions of all major web browsers.
 Google Chrome is highly recommended for the best user experience.
 ICE is not intended for use on mobile devices.

 Note that ICE is a memory-intensive application.
 Older computers may have difficulty rendering the interface resulting in sluggish performance.
 If you run into issues, we recommend closing all other programs and browser tabs to increase available memory.

 Development of ICE is currently ongoing and future updates will include performance improvements, additional features, and greater generalization so that it may be more easily adapted to new datasets for other projects and in other regions.
 If you have any questions, discover any bugs, or are interested in applying ICE to your dataset, please contact us at firstname.lastname@example.org.

 Modeling and database support was provided by Dan Hocking, PhD and Kyle O'Neil.
 Additional web development support was provided by Chris Jennison.